-The Fund may also invest up to a limit of 10% in shares or equities of UCITS governed by French or European law and/or AIFs governed by French law which meet the criteria set out in article R214-13 of the Monetary and Financial Code, solely for the purpose of cash flow management.
+The sub-fund can invest up to a limit of 10% of its assets in the units or shares of UCITS governed by French or foreign law and/or in UCIs meeting the four criteria of Article R214-13 of the Monetary and Financial Code.
+They will be used to manage the cash flow.